IgorKowalczyk/majo.exe/packages/database/README.md

 1. Create new [Neon](https://neon.tech/) account and create new PostgreSQL database.
 2. Create new file or edit existing `.env` file in root directory of the project
-3. In `.env` file set this values:
+3. In `.env` file set these values:
    - `DATABASE_URL` - pooling database connection string
    - `DIRECT_URL` - non-pooling database connection string
 4. Run `pnpm install` to install dependencies.